As a Finnish woman, I am so happy to help my readers to understand Finnish culture and what to expect. There is always room for more love!

 Upset.
 With us women, it is so damn easy.
 You can read it from our face with a neon sign.
 With a Finnish guy, that poker face takes months to decipher.

 And it’s a wrap!
-That is Finland dating 101!
+That is Finland dating culture 101!